-Dear Participants of Investment Promotion and Business Environment Reform (Advanced)(A)
+Dear Nominees of Investment Promotion and Business Environment Reform (Advanced)(B)

 Prior to the remote training, we have to make sure your internet access environment is manageable level for the training.
 Please fill in the following questions and send this with Application Form.